So, What a Trading Plan is?

 Why You Need a Trading Plan

-- Easier trading: Since you will plan ahead, you can trade according to your pre-set parameters.
+Easier trading: Since you will plan.
+You can trade according to your pre-set parameters.

-- Objective decisions: Thanks to your trading plan, you should now know when you should take profit and cut losses.
+Aimed decisions: Thanks to your trading plan.
+You should now know when you should take profit and cut losses.
 This will help you avoid any emotional-making decisions when trading.

-- You improve: By keeping a record of your trading plans, you track your progress as you grow your trading skills.
-You can monitor better your trading progress, and learn from your mistakes.
+You improve: By keeping a record of your trading plans.
+You track your progress as you grow your trading skills.
+You can track better your trading progress, and learn from your mistakes.

 Your motivational reasons for trading

-Writing down (and we mean literally) your motivational reasons for embarking on this trading journey is very important.
+Writing down your motivational reasons on a trading journey is very important.

-As we previously mentioned in the article titled “How to Start Trading in 7 Simple Steps”, it’s important to set your goals from the very beginning, discover not only what you want to trade, but why you want to trade it.
+As we before mentioned in the article titled “How to Start Trading in 7 Simple Steps”.
+It’s important to set your goals from the very beginning.
+Discover not only what you want to trade, but why you want to trade it.

-Are you thinking about trading full time?
-Maybe looking to grow your current retirement account?
-Or do you just want an extra income?
+Do you think about trading full time?
+Looking to grow your current retirement account?
+Or do you want an extra income?

-No matter what the reason is, you need to think about how much time and money you are willing to invest in trading.
-For instance, if you want to make a lot of trades in one day, you will be needing more time.
+No matter what the reason is, it would help if you thought about how much time and money you are willing to invest in trading.
+For instance, if you want to make many trades in one day, you will need more time.

-It’s also important to spend enough time preparing yourself for trading, which includes education, practising your strategies, and analyzing the markets.
+It’s also important to spend enough time preparing yourself for trading, including education, practising your strategies, and analyzing the markets.

-- Day trading: opening and closing a small number of trades on the same day and not holding any positions overnight, eliminating some costs and risks.
+* Day trading: opening and closing a small number of trades on the same day.
+Not holding any positions overnight, eliminating some costs and risks.

-- Scalping: placing several trades per day, for a few seconds or minutes, in an attempt to make small profits that add up to a large amount.
+* Scalping: placing several trades per day.
+For a few seconds or minutes, to make small profits that add up to a large amount.

 Through trading, yes, you can make money.
-You can, however, also lose money.
+You can, yet, also lose money.

 So, it all comes down to dedication, knowledge, strategy, and of course, a trustworthy broker.

-Just like Bernard Baruch once stated: “In trading/investing, it’s not about how much you make but rather how much you don’t lose.”
+Like Bernard Baruch once stated: “In trading, it’s not about how much you make but rather how much you don’t lose.”

 A golden trading rule states that you should never risk more than you can afford to lose.
 It is a fact that trading involves high loss risks that everyone should be aware of when trading.

-Therefore, in your trading plan, it is highly suggested to underline the amount of money you are willing to invest in.
-Write down the numbers and do the math accordingly, in order to make sure you can afford the maximum potential loss on every trade.
+So, in your trading plan, it gets suggested to underline the amount of money you are willing to invest in.
+Write down the numbers and do the math.
+To make sure you can afford the greatest potential loss on every trade.